hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ###  Terraform ready to plan

-Terraform plan is a dry run which lets you preview the changes that terraform plans to make to your infrastructure based on the data you provide in your terraform file.
+Terraform plan is a dry run that lets you preview the changes that Terraform plans to make to your infrastructure based on the data you provide in your Terraform file.
 To see this, run: **terraform plan**

 ```markdown
 $ terraform plan